 The Myra-pm portal software puts a "web interface" on folders located in the file shares, similar to DropBox or Box.

 Myra is a file manager.
-It's a photo gallery too.
+It's also a photo gallery.
 You can create, move, rename, and remove files.
 And you can rotate and rearrange thumbnails or slides.
 You can upload and download files to and from your desktop simply by dragging and dropping them.

 The portal software operates under one of three different security models: